creative-tutorials/creativetutorialsapp/README.md

 - Bugs - An error that you can't find: Most of the time as the website progresses, bugs are found, especially when more users are logging in, database updates daily so this is problem to look out for.

+- Designs Flaws - If you find any design flaws in the website, you can report them on the [GitHub issues](https://github.com/creative-tutorials/creativetutorialsapp/issues) page.

 # Things you might be improving

 - Documentation - The documentation is not up to date.